tomerd/swift-server-metrics-api-proposal/README.md

 ```

 The `MetricsFactory` is responsible for instantiating the concrete metrics classes that capture the metrics and perform aggregation and calculation of various quantiles as needed.
+All metrics handlers share a common protocol, the `MetricHandler`, which is used to enable APIs accepting any metric, e.g. for purpose of releasing them.

 **Counter**